 Super-deduction: Government’s u-turn will benefit property landlords

-The enhanced allowances will be available where a company purchases or constructs a building to let out and fits it out with fixtures and other assets which contribute to the functionality of the building.
+“It means enhanced allowances will be available where a company purchases or constructs a building to let out and fits it out with fixtures and other assets which contribute to the functionality of the building.

-Of course, such fixtures already qualified for capital allowances, and therefore a company can utilise their Annual Investment Allowance (AIA) of up to £1 million (until 31 December 2021) on such expenditure, resulting in an effective 100% tax deduction in the year of purchase.
+“Of course, such fixtures already qualified for capital allowances, and therefore a company can utilise their Annual Investment Allowance (AIA) of up to £1 million (until 31 December 2021) on such expenditure, resulting in an effective 100% tax deduction in the year of purchase.